 Solar Energy Stocks

 With this kind of growth, solar investments should be going through the roof.
 Unfortunately, this is not what we have observed.
 Our go-to solar ETF – the Invesco Solar ETF (TAN) – has posted disappointing results in the midst of the greatest solar expansion ever.
 When we took a close look at TAN back in 2017, we found that falling prices were eating into the margins of manufacturers.
 Essentially, solar technologies developed so quickly and successfully that industry participants couldn’t make money off them.
-As of June 2020, TAN seems to be moving in the right direction with a rolling 1-year performance of +25% (compared to a Nasdaq return of +15%), but that rise may be attributed to two solar stocks that are being hyped to the moon.
+Fast forward to today and TAN seems to be moving in the right direction with a YTD performance of +96% as of October 2020 (compared to a Nasdaq return of +15%), but that rise may be attributed to two solar stocks that are being hyped to the moon.

 The fact that the broad solar market is stagnating doesn’t necessarily mean single solar stocks can’t do well.
 Here’s a look at publicly-traded solar companies we’ve covered over the years.

 - Sunnova Energy – The first solar IPO in many years that debuted in July 2019.
 This residential solar provider is in their growth phase and isn’t profitable yet.
 Sunnova faces a handful of business risks including maintenance costs, customer loans, the broader residential solar market, and competition from electric utility providers.
 They’ll need to effectively manage these risks to move out of the red.

 - Savo Solar – This Finnish company builds and sells solar thermal systems for the heating of buildings, industrial processes, and domestic hot water.
 Its primary focus is on large scale industrial applications and they’ve sold products to over 17 countries on 4 continents.
 However, Savo’s stock price has been going downhill consistently over the past five years.